 No visit to Düsseldorf would be complete without paying a visit to the longest bar in the world.
 It’s not one bar, but many lining the cobblestone streets where locals and tourists alike gather to eat, drink and be merry.
 With over 260 bars in the Altstadt, you’re sure to find a pub with a beer you love!
 Want to explore with an expert?
 Join a nightlife pubcrawl!

 As I boarded my flight from Düsseldorf to Lisbon, I lamented all the food I’d not yet eaten and altbier not yet drunk.
 It sounds like a great excuse to come back… perhaps in summer next time to sit on the banks of the river, sipping Altbier or paying a visit to the biggest funfair on the Rhine.
-Or maybe to take a cruise down the Rhine itself.
+Or maybe to take a segway tour down the Rhine.

 Have you visited Düsseldorf?
 Is your favorite foodie adventure on the list or did I miss something?
 Let me know in the comments!